-Brandywine Golf Course Property .
+Brandywine Golf Course Property.
 In September 2021, the Conservancy acquired the former Brandywine Golf Course in the Village of Peninsula.
-The Conservancy intends to retain a portion of the property and the National Park Service intends to purchase the rest.
+In December 2022, the National Park Service purchased all but about 15 acres of the property from the Conservancy.
 The course has been closed since 2018.
 Located on 215 acres on both sides of Akron-Peninsula Road south of Peninsula and adjacent to the Cuyahoga River, Brandywine Golf Course opened in the 1960s.
 It is south of the Village of Peninsula; west of the Virginia Kendall area of the park, Camp Manatoc, and Camp Butler; and east of the Cuyahoga River.
-As of July 2022, the Conservancy had begun a focused planning effort for the parcel.
-The National Park Service will continue to collaborate on that planning effort in addition to complementary uses that may occur on the NPS portion of the parcel.
+As of July 2022, the Conservancy had begun a collaborative planning effort for visitor amenities for the parcel, including both the section they retained and the land purchased by the National Park Service.